jd4501/entity-coding/README.md

 ### Prepare MDACE Data

-If you ran make `mdace_icd9` in the PLM-CA repo, the processed MDACE files will be located in `explainable_medical_coding/data/processed/mdace_icd10_inpatient`.
+If you ran `make mdace` in the PLM-CA repo, the processed MDACE files will be located in `external/plm-ca/data/processed/mdace_icd10_inpatient`.

 ### NER & AC on MDACE Notes